We saw a school of tuna from the deck of the boat.Vimos una escuela de atún desde la cubierta del barco.

 Tunas, also known as estudiantinas, are groups of students dressed in 17th century costumes who play guitars, lutes and tambourines and who used to go serenading through the streets.
 More recently, they have been known for making impromptu appearances at weddings and parties singing traditional Spanish songs, often of a bawdy nature, in exchange for drinks or some money.

-10 Words and Phrases to Know Before Traveling to Argentina
+10 Slang Words to Know Before Traveling to Argentina

 View More Articles